ShellShockQ/docs-site/docs/user-guide/configuring-docker.md

-# Configuring Zowe runtime Docker Image
+# Configuring Zowe runtime Docker Container

 Configuring the Zowe runtime Docker Image has similarities to [configuring runtime instance on z/OS](configure-instance-directory.md), except in a few key ways: